DHB94/nonce-recurrence-attack/README.md

 1. Multiple signatures are available
 2. The nonces follow a predictable pattern
 3. The recurrence relation coefficients can be identified
+4. Algorithmic RNG:
+A system uses a polynomial congruential generator for nonce generation Such generators follow exactly the kind of recurrence relation exploited here State Reuse:
+A system that updates internal state polynomially between signature operations Each signature's nonce is derived from this evolving state Custom ECDSA Implementations:
+Non-standard implementations that attempt to create their own nonce generation Especially vulnerable if they use mathematical formulas to update nonce state This attack demonstrates the importance of proper nonce generation in ECDSA systems and the dangers of any mathematical relationship between successive signature nonces.

 ## Security Implications

+Polynomial Recurrence Vulnerabilities

+Linear Recurrence (N=4):

+If nonces follow a pattern: k_i+1 = a_0 + a_1*k_i
+Only 4 signatures needed to recover the private key Produces a quadratic equation easily solvable for the private key

+Quadratic Recurrence (N=5):

+If nonces follow a pattern: k_i+1 = a_0 + a_1k_i + a_2k_i²
+Requires 5 signatures
+Results in a 4th-degree polynomial with the private key as a root

+Higher Degree Recurrences:

+The attack scales to any polynomial recurrence relation Each additional degree requires one more signature Computational complexity increases with degree, but remains feasible

+Unknown Coefficients:

+The attack doesn't require knowing the coefficients of the recurrence relation It only requires that such a relation exists
+This makes the attack particularly powerful against systematic nonce generation

 This attack demonstrates why proper nonce generation is critical for ECDSA security:
 - Nonces must be truly random